Computers are available to students who don't have a personal technology device. Requests can be submitted through the Next Apprenticeship Grant.

 A Technology and Access Guide, created by IT@UC, provides information about computer hardware (Mac and PC), tips on accessing software, free and reduced internet access, eTextbooks and more.

 In addition, you can download software like Microsoft Office 365, Microsoft Office Suite and McAfee (security) for free.

-As of March 18, 2020 all UC Libraries physical locations are closed, but are open virtually and providing online services to the entire campus.
-The Libraries have compiled information on servies and online tools and resources for the UC community.
+As of March 18, 2020, all UC Libraries physical locations are closed, but are open virtually and through the Click & Collect service.
+The Libraries have compiled information on services and online tools and resources for the UC community.
 This is constantly evolving, so please continue to check frequently as needed.